Houston4444/plujain-ramp/readme.md

 make
 sudo make install

-Plugin contains one audio input/output, and one midi input/output to allow user to synchronize multiples instances together.
+This plugin contains one audio input/output, and one midi input/output to allow user to synchronize multiples instances together.

 Now let see the control ports and what they do: